-After Africa, this year Art Paris Art Fair will be decked out in the colours of Switzerland.
-The guest of honour 2018 is both the birthplace of major contemporary artists and a place at the crossroads of different traditions and cultures.
-In short, Switzerland is a country that counts in the art world.
-If the ‘new Swiss art scene’ in the 90s, led by figures such as John Armleder, Pipilotti Rist, Thomas Hirschhorn, Peter Fischli and David Weiss or Ugo Rondinone, has gained its place in international museums, what about today’s young generation of artists?
+After Africa, Art Paris Art Fair 2018 will be decked out with Switzerland colors.
+The 2018 Guest of honour not only is the birthplace of major contemporary artists but the meeting point of several cultures and traditions.
+In short, Switzerland is a must in the Art sphere.
+If the ‘new Swiss art scene’ of the 1990s, led by figures such as Pipilotti Rist, John Armleder, Thomas Hirschhorn, Fischli & Weiss or Ugo Rondinone, has gained its place in major international museums, what about today’s young generation of artists?

-This spotlight on Switzerland will promote the wealth and diversity of the young Swiss scene through a selection of galleries and artists that are completely unknown or seldom seen in France.
-The tribute also includes a programme of videos, a section devoted to artist’s books and special projects that will provide different perspectives on this country.
+This year’s spotlight will be promoting the new Swiss scene’s wealth and diversity through a selection of completely unknown or seldom seen in France galleries and artists.
+This tribute also includes video programmes, artists’ books dedicated sections and special projects offering contrasting perspectives on this country.

-In parallel to her commitments with various institutions, she has always been active in other fields, such as teaching art history and writing art criticism (Art Review, London; Flashart Magazine, Milan; ArtPassions, Geneva).
-She has played an active role in various organisations and worked on projects in support of artists and culture.
+In addition to her commitments with various institutions, she has always been active in other fields, such as teaching art history and writing art critics (Art Review, London; Flashart Magazine, Milan; ArtPassions, Geneva).
+She has played an active role in various organisations and worked on projects supporting artists and culture.

-She has organised numerous exhibitions, contributed to several publications and published around ten books LAPAGE including Les Objets de l'art contemporains (2011); Keliuaisikiqs (2015); Totchic (2016); Franziska Furter and Ex Machina (2017).
+Karine Tissot has also organised numerous exhibitions, contributed to several publications and published nearly ten books LAPAGE including Les Objets de l'art contemporains (2011); Keliuaisikiqs (2015); Totchic (2016); Franziska Furter and Ex Machina (2017).